Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llmops_using_snowflake_cortex_and_trulens/getting_started_with_llmops_using_snowflake_cortex_and_trulens.md

 pip install trulens-eval
 ```

-Then we can load our credentials and set our Snowflake connection
+Once we have an environment with the right packages installed, we can load our credentials and set our Snowflake connection in a python notebook.

 ```python
 from dotenv import load_dotenv